How do you Trademark a Business Name | Trademark a Business

 We’ve all heard you can trademark a business name but how do you go about doing and why?
 Check out this great article about trademarking your company name.

-ultilight - bright sounding brand name
+brightings - bright company name

 How do you Trademark a Business Name